ELECTRONIC MONITORING OF CRIMINAL OFFENDERS

-I moved to the Los Angeles area, and mimicked (with less success) what my brother had done in Cambridge, Massachusetts.
+After graduating, I moved to the Los Angeles area, and mimicked (with less success) what my brother had done in Cambridge.
 I devised with Richard Bird a belt- mounted transceiver that was capable of sending and receiving tactile signals.
 See photos below.

 Two-way communication with juvenile offenders was possible within a circumscribed geographical area without the need for fixed transceivers because we set-up a small FCC-licensed experimental radio station.

 I wrote an article in the April 1969 issue of Psychology Today about the invention.
 The article was entitled “Belt from Big Brother.”
 (The magazine editors actually created the scary title without my knowledge.)
 A more informative and scholarly article was published in 1970.3

 In the 1980s, Kirk established a system in Thousand Oaks, California, under the auspices of a nonprofit research trust (Life Science Research Group, Inc.) that provided customary monitoring for offenders using a secure ankle band.
 A unique feature of this system was a computer-based electronic bulletin board that would allow up to 20 participants and a network information manager to send and receive email from specified locations.
 See the simplified diagram.